CIVICUS Monitor Watch List Updated-5th December 2018

-Latest Update: 15th August, 2018 - The new CIVICUS Monitor Watch List highlights serious concerns regarding the exercise of civic freedoms in Bangladesh, Cameroon, Democratic Republic of the Congo, Guatemala, Maldives and Nicaragua.
+Latest Update: 5th December, 2018 - The CIVICUS Monitor Watch List was updated on 5th December 2018 to remove Maldives from the list, in light of an improvement in conditions for civic freedoms following elections in September 2018.
+The list however continues to highlight serious concerns regarding the exercise of civic freedoms in Bangladesh, Cameroon, Democratic Republic of the Congo, Guatemala and Nicaragua.
 The Watch List draws attention to countries where there are serious and ongoing threats to civic space, according to CIVICUS Monitor research findings and consultations with activists on the ground.

 Right now, individual activists and civil society organisations in these countries are experiencing a severe infringement of their civic freedoms as protected by international law.
-These violations include brutal attacks by police on peaceful protests in Nicaragua and Bangladesh; the killing of 18 human rights defenders since January 2018 in Guatemala; flagrant disregard for the rule of law in Maldives ahead of elections scheduled in September; killing of protesters, targeted campaigns of harassment and arbitrary detention of activists and political opposition in the DRC; and the prosecution of human rights defenders and journalists on trumped-up charges in Cameroon amidst an escalating civil conflict and humanitarian crisis.
+These violations include brutal attacks by police on peaceful protests in Nicaragua and Bangladesh; the killing of 18 human rights defenders since January 2018 in Guatemala; killing of protesters, targeted campaigns of harassment and arbitrary detention of activists and political opposition in the DRC; and the prosecution of human rights defenders and journalists on trumped-up charges in Cameroon amidst an escalating civil conflict and humanitarian crisis.

 In the coming weeks, the CIVICUS Monitor will closely track developments in each of these countries as part of efforts to ensure greater pressure is brought to bear on governments.
 CIVICUS calls upon these governments to do everything in their power to immediately end the ongoing crackdowns and ensure that perpetrators are held to account.